knudvaneeden/ddd/PROJ0200/README.txt

      4. -That will create a new file proj0200_knud.zip in that directory

-     5. -Unziop that latest file in a new arbitrary directory
+     5. -Unzip that latest file in a new arbitrary directory

 4. -To run the menu start